Classification Of Drugs and Categories

 2. Faster drug development: Drug classification will help in rapidly identifying potential drug candidates by showing similarities to that of existing drugs.

-3. Effectual treatment planning: Drug classification by the health professional helps in the selection of the most appropriate drug to an individual's malady and, at the same time, taking into account the special requirements of the patient.
+3. Effectual treatment planning: Drug classification by the health professional helps in the selection of the most appropriate drug to an individual's malady and, at the same time, takes into account the special requirements of the patient.

 4. Compliance with regulatory bodies: The classification of drugs allows the regulating bodies, like the Food and Drug Administration (FDA) or European Medicines Agency (EMA), to control which drugs ensure their safe and effective use.